Karthikys6/tf-ak8s/README.md

 # AKS Cluster deployment using Terraform

-## Project Summary
-Create AKS Cluster with multiple environments and deploys sample nginx App
+Creates AKS Cluster with multiple environments and deploys a sample nginx App

 ## Prerequisites